Skip to main content

 Look for prescription assistance programs.

-If you can’t find a less expensive version of a prescription, you may be able to use a prescription assistance programs.
+If you can’t find a less expensive version of a prescription, you may be able to use a prescription assistance program.
 For example, prescription manufacturers may offer coupons for certain medications.
 Contact the manufacturer or check out their website to learn more.

 Additionally, there are programs available to help you save on prescription costs.
 A quick search can help you find discount cards with coupons you can present to your pharmacy for potential savings.